m4sterbunny/Demo/source/pages/portfolio.rst

    * - Filespin
      - As I was already aboard assisting with article creation and case studies, I guess it is was a no-brainer to ask me to review the web content for their relaunch
      - `filespin.io <https://filespin.io/>`_
-   * - Soho
-     - Soho Dragon is a Microsoft Development house based in NY.
-Peter had hoped to engage me for a documentation gig and, with the client being unresponsive, put me to work on his site instead.
-I improved the SEO using YOAST and tidied up the language.
-I have also improved presentations, such as capacity statements for bids.
-     - Soho_

 Books & Papers
 **************